eirikwitt/nixpkgs/doc/builders/fetchers.chapter.md

 ```

 **This will reuse the old contents**.
-Remember to invalidate the hash argument, in this case by setting the `hash` attribute to an empty string.
+Remember to invalidate the `hash` argument by setting it to an empty string.

 ```nix
 fetchurl {